jiayongzhang/jiayongzhang.github.io/index.md

 ## Welcome to Jiayong's homepage@GitHub

-I am currently working as a postdoc at BNL, with expertise in Machine Learning, Computer Vision, and X-ray Imaging.
+I am currently working as a lead scientist at GE global research center, with expertise in Machine Learning, Computer Vision, and X-ray Imaging.
 I have broad interests ranging from physics, math, computer science, to classic literature.